Skip to main content

 }

-In this test, we first generate data so that the test run creates resources with unique names.
-Next, we create the Terraform options, which indicate the folder in which the Terraform module we want to test is located and sets the values that will be passed in for variables.
-Then, we set up a terraform destroy operation, which will always run regardless of the test status.
-Then, we run terraform init and terraform apply to create the resources.
-Finally, we validate that the name of the AWS Lambda function that was created matches the expected name.
+In this test, we first generate data to ensure that the test run creates resources with unique names.
+Next, we define the Terraform options, specifying the folder where the Terraform module resides and setting the values for the input variables.
+Then, we configure a terraform destroy operation, which will always run, regardless of the test status.
+We proceed by running terraform init and terraform apply to create the resources.
+Finally, we validate that the name of the AWS Lambda function created matches the expected name.

 Run the test

 Finally, run the test you wrote.
-From the test directory, run the following command:
+From the test directory, execute the following command:

 go test -v